 Our Camp is located at 3232 Hedwig Rd, Rossmoor 90720 and the phone number at camp is (562) 544-7992.
-Our “Parent Greet” area for sign-in/sign-out is located in front of the building nearest the tennis courts.
+Our “Parent Greet” area for sign-in/sign-out is located near the front of the park by parking spots.
+“Parent Greet” will be near the main walkway and visible to parents.
 Parking is available around the park and in the neighborhood.

-Our Camp Director this year is Jamie Harris, who has over 15 years of childcare experience.
-Kim Lazaro and Joseph Maass will be serving as Camp Supervisors.
-For at-camp-related matters, please feel free to reach Jamie Harris, Camp Director via email at email@example.com.
+Our Camp Director this year is Janae Roberts.
+For at-camp-related matters, please feel free to reach Janae Roberts, Camp Director via email at firstname.lastname@example.org.
 This can include questions on trips, activities, concerns, etc.

 With a written note from a parent, we can keep medications (labeled with the child’s name) at camp in a locked cabinet.
 While our staff are trained in First Aid and CPR, we are not medical professionals and as such, cannot administer medications; however, we will be happy to remind your child to take their medications.
 If there is an emergency, (i.e. bee sting or any life-threatening emergency) we can administer a child’s Epi-Pen.
 We highly recommend parents of children who need medication to drop in at camp and administer it themselves.